Open-Rights-Exchange/crypto-service/src/backend/test/README.md

   - __ mocks __ : contains mocks for requests sent to any external libraries (e.g. segment etc.)
   - dbMocks: contains the sample data for the mongo tables
   - dataMocks: reusable data structures used in tests
-  - api: mocks for the /api/routes
+  - api: mocks for the api /routes
   - resolvers: one test file for each code file in backend/resolvers

 ## Setup